yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 ---
 layout: post
 title: Ruby one liners for simple problems
 summary: Ruby is one of the most flexible, purely object-oriented language.
-As a code craftsman, one falls for its elegance and beauty.
+These one-liners exemplify the ruby way of programming.
 cover_pic: ruby-oneliner.png
 ---